 These limits are:

 ● Air Source Heat Pumps 20,000kWh

 You can still apply for the Renewable Heat Incentive scheme if your annual heat demand on your Energy Performance Certificate is higher than the heat demand limit.
 However, your RHI payments will be capped in line with these limits.

 MCS Standard Installations

-How Income from the Tariff will be Assessed
+How is Income from the Tariff Assessed?

 The renewable heat generated by an RHI installation will be estimated (or ‘deemed’) in most cases, from the buildings’ Energy Performance Certificate.
 This avoids the consumer having to pay the additional costs of installing meters.